chrishoangle/chrishoangle.github.io/project.md

 ## Modelling

+For this project, the main purpose of the investigation is to test some modeling algorithms that would best fit the dataset.
+Hence, I will be testing linear regression, ridge regression, neural network, random forest, decision tree regression, and simple vector regression (SVR).
+These methods are all commonly used in machine learning that help with quantitative predictions of the response variables, given extensive information about the explanatory variables.
+Each of these tactics has its own strengths and weaknesses so I will test the accuracy of each algorithm.

 ### Linear Regression

 When selectng the machine learning model that I can work with, I fist thought that linear regression would be a